-Both methods make use of a thermal needle probe, consisting of а resistance wire and temperature sensor.
+Both methods make use of a thermal needle probe, consisting resistance wire of а and temperature sensor.
 The needle is inserted into the specimen and a known current is applied to heat the specimen, while temperature readings are recorded over time and used to calculate the Rho value of the specimen.
-Rho value is dependent on material such as properties, densitv. porosity, moisture content, and elemental composition.
+Rho value dependent is on material properties. such as density. porosity, moisture content, and elemental composition.

 For utility applications, the thermal Rho value for a material is most influenced by the moisture content.
 The relationship between the moisture content and Rho values is represented graphically and is commonly referred to as the Thermal Dry-out Curve.
-The tangential point between the flat and upward sloping portions of the graph is known as the critical moisture content.
-The critical moisture content is the point at which a marginal decrease in moisture content will result in a large increase in the measured resistivity.